What Can You Do for Your Lawn?

 Mow Short and Bag

-Now is the time to mow your grass as short as possible to get rid of the dead grass.
-Be careful not to scalp it though.
-A short mow on the front end is not only healthy for your lawn, but it will look more attractive.
+Now is the time to mow your grass as short as possible to eliminate the dead grass.
+Be careful not to scalp it, though.
+A short mow on the front end is healthy for your lawn and will look more attractive.
 Remove any clippings by bagging or raking to prevent early spring build-up.

 It’s Time to Aerate

-It’s best to aerate your lawn twice a year (spring and fall).
-However, if you can only do it once, now is the best time.
+It’s best to aerate your lawn twice yearly (spring and fall).
+However, now is the best time if you can only do it once.
 Aeration will help release compaction and allow air, water, and nutrients to reach deep in the soil to the roots.

 Fertilize and Water

-Once you’ve had your sprinkler on for a week to ten days, you can begin applying spring fertilizer.
-The key is to ensure that you are using the lightest settings and fertilizing more often for about 6-8 weeks so that your grass will thrive throughout the summer.
+Once your sprinkler is on for a week to ten days, you can apply spring fertilizer.
+The key is to ensure that you use the lightest settings and fertilize more often for about 6-8 weeks so your grass will thrive throughout the summer.
 Resume normal watering schedules after you fertilize.

 April is National Lawn Care Month

-National Lawn Care month is a whole month just for your lawn’s care.
+National Lawn Care Month is just for your lawn’s care.
 What better way to celebrate than to have the professionals do all the work?
 We want to take care of you.
 Nichols Reliable Lawn Care & More offers quick response times to handle any problem or job in the Northwest Arkansas area.
 Call us today to schedule your spring lawn maintenance service.
-(479) 502-2192
+479.502.2192

 Do you receive our newsletter?
 Don’t miss out on great tips for lawn care and more.
 We publish twice a month.